-Action 3.4.5: Revise open space requirements.
+Action 3.4.45: Revise open space requirements.

 Both affordable and market-rate developers have pointed to the relatively high open space standards in Oakland as a constraint to development, especially for higher-density projects.
-In this context, "open space standard" refers to the city requirement for new housing to feature courtyards, patios, balconies, and other open areas in the development.
+The City will revise common and private open space standards for multi-family developments to increase the feasibility of residential projects In this context, "open space standard" refers to the city requirement for new housing to feature courtyards, patios, balconies, and other open areas in the development.
 As noted in Appendix F, Housing Constraints, Oakland's open space requirements vary substantially across zoning districts, but in some cases are more than double the open space requirements seen in comparator jurisdictions.
 To meet these requirements, each one square foot of private usable open space is considered equivalent to two square feet of required group usable open space and may be so substituted.